AndyObtiva/glimmer-dsl-libui/README.md

 rake gemspec:generate
 ```

-Typically, consumers of the gem would include it in their own project, which makes the gem keyword available in the Glimmer GUI DSL anywhere `Glimmer`. `Glimmer::LibUI::Application`, `Glimmer::LibUI::CustomWindow`, or `Glimmer::LibUI::CustomControl` is mixed.
+Typically, consumers of the gem would include it in their own project, which makes the gem keyword available in the Glimmer GUI DSL anywhere `Glimmer`. `Glimmer::LibUI::Application`, `Glimmer::LibUI::CustomWindow`, `Glimmer::LibUI::CustomControl`, or `Glimmer::LibUI::CustomShape` is mixed.

 For example: